Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Notices verse 18, known, from the beginning of the world Yes, known from Genesis 1 and 2.
 The Creation of the man and the woman prefigured the salvation and growth of God’s Family.
 The building process started with the woman in the Garden of Eden.
 And later on, the Tabernacle, and Temple, specifically the Holy of Holies representative of the God’s Assembly and New Jerusalem.
 The Explanation has taken the symbolism from Genesis to Revelations.
 The entire Plan of God symbolized by the building of the woman.

-Here’s the New Testament verse and verb recorded for when Christ said He would build His Church.
+Here’s the New Testament verse and verb recorded for when Christ said I will build my Church.

 And I [Jesus] say also to you, That you are Peter (G4074 – Petros), and upon this rock (G4073 – Petra) I will build (G3816) my church; and the gates of hell shall not prevail against it.